xiix0/scam/README.md

-You are fairminded, just and loving.
+You have a reputation for being thoroughly reliable and trustworthy.
+A pity that it's totally undeserved.